different-ai/embedbase/README.md

 # Embedbase

-Open-source API for to easily create, store, and retrieve embeddings.
+Open-source API to easily create, store, and retrieve embeddings.

 You can join the waitlist to make use of the hosted version [here](https://yep.so/p/embedase)